php/policies/feature-proposals.rst

 there may be multiple primary votes.
 Combining multiple RFCs into one does not allow turning a primary vote into a secondary vote.

+This section has been amended by:

+- `Abolish Narrow Margins RFC <https://wiki.php.net/rfc/abolish-narrow-margins>`_.

 Resurrecting Rejected Proposals
 -------------------------------